davide-marino00/PBI_DOCS/refac.md

 ```dax
 SUM(vw_Timesheet[SalesAmount])/SUM(vw_Timesheet[Hours])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the average hourly rate for sales based on timesheet data.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX expression you provided calculates the average hourly rate for a given dataset, specifically from a table called `vw_Timesheet`.
+Here’s a breakdown of what it does in simple business terms:

-1. **Data Source**: The calculation uses a table called `vw_Timesheet`, which likely contains records of sales and the hours worked by employees.

-2. **Sales Amount**: The expression `SUM(vw_Timesheet[SalesAmount])` adds up all the sales amounts recorded in the `SalesAmount` column of the `vw_Timesheet` table.
-This gives the total sales generated over a specific period.
+1. **SUM(vw_Timesheet[SalesAmount])**: This part of the expression adds up all the sales amounts recorded in the `SalesAmount` column of the `vw_Timesheet` table.
+Essentially, it totals the revenue generated from sales.

-3. **Hours Worked**: The expression `SUM(vw_Timesheet[Hours])` adds up all the hours worked recorded in the `Hours` column of the same table.
-This provides the total number of hours worked during that same period.
+2. **SUM(vw_Timesheet[Hours])**: This part sums up all the hours worked, as recorded in the `Hours` column of the same table.
+It gives the total number of hours that have been logged.

-4. **Average Hourly Rate Calculation**: The entire expression divides the total sales amount by the total hours worked.
-This means it calculates how much revenue was generated for each hour worked, which is the average hourly rate.
+3. **Division**: The expression then divides the total sales amount by the total hours worked.
+This calculation gives you the average hourly rate, which represents how much revenue is generated for each hour worked.

-### Summary:
+### In Summary:
-In summary, this DAX measure calculates the average hourly rate of sales by taking the total sales generated and dividing it by the total hours worked.
-This helps businesses understand how effectively their time is being converted into sales revenue.
+The measure `MSR_AVG_HOURLY_RATE` calculates the average revenue earned per hour worked by taking the total sales and dividing it by the total hours.
+This metric is useful for understanding productivity and profitability on an hourly basis, helping businesses assess how effectively they are generating revenue relative to the time invested.

 **`Msr_Budget`**